mjkcool/DesserCafe-management-program/README.md

-# Cafe management program - Dessert café
+# Cafe management program - Dessert café🧁
 ## Introduction
-#### This is a useful program for simple management.
+#### This is a useful program for simple management📇.
 It is easily available to all.
 * Complete: Jan, 2020
 * Making period: 3 months
 * Using component: language-java, GUI-java.swing, database-SQLite
 * Purpose: for sales activities of persons(ex.students) who do not intend to profit.
 <br><br><br>
-## Functions
+## 🟢Functions
 ### Main screen
 <img width=600px src=https://user-images.githubusercontent.com/53461080/85945847-5c5df980-b97b-11ea-921e-d654634fed89.PNG><br>
 &nbsp;It shows information about menus, orders, on order, earnings and current time.
 It's completely empty now.
 Frame size is 956*659.